Low Carb Crackers are my new addiction, every now and then I take my time in the kitchen to create a new variation.

 1/2 cup of mixed seeds (I’m using chia, sunflower, and pumpkin seeds)

-In a large bowl whisk tahini, salt, baking powder, and eggs.
+In a large bowl whisk tahini, salt, baking soda, and eggs.

 Next, add your mix of seeds and using a spatula stir until well combined.

 Line a parchment paper on a baking tray and spread out the mixture over it.

 Preheat oven at 170C (340F) and bake it for 10 minutes. ⏰